choodofire/work_calendar/README.md

 # Http API

+Dates are stored in "YYYYYY-mm-dd" format

 Response code 400 and 500 return { 'error': str, 'message': str }

-The date will be submitted in format "2023-01-01"
+The date, start_date, end_date will be submitted in format "2023-01-01"

 | Method | Route             | Body                                        | Response 200                     | Description                                     |
 |--------|-------------------|---------------------------------------------|----------------------------------|-------------------------------------------------|